|The Golf Industry and Ohio's Stay at Home Order|

 • Posting online whether a facility is open and how to best reach the facility and continue services by phone or remotely (applicable to tee time reservations and checking in)

 Additionally, maintenance for golf courses can proceed under Section 12, Part K as they are providing services necessary to maintaining the safety, sanitation and essential operation of an Essential Activity as previously outlined (Section 5, Part C).

 While we are pleased to be able to provide a bit of clarity to this situation, please do not take this as an endorsement or requirement for courses to open.
 We believe that a course should make its own decision as to whether or not they would like to operate during these uncertain times.
 Courses should only open for play if they are certain that they can provide a safe environment for their employees and customers by complying with the social distancing requirements and proper sanitation of their equipment and common areas.

-If you would like additional clarification regarding the Stay at Home Order as it relates to your business, we would encourage you to contact your counsel or local health department as it is likely there will be NOT be a letter specifically mentioning golf.
+If you would like additional clarification regarding the Stay at Home Order as it relates to your business, we would encourage you to contact your counsel and read the order yourself (Amended based on Lt Governors 3/24 Comments) as it is likely there will be NOT be a letter specifically mentioning golf.
 His office further indicated that the governor's office is solely advising business and industries to refer to the order.

 We hope that you will continue to make decisions that are in the best interest of your health and the health of your employees, customers, friends, and family

 |Comments from an outside source on Lt Governors Comments on 3/24|

 Sent: Tuesday, March 24, 2020 3:09 PM